 How to manage property maintenance during the COVID-19 crisis

 Spring is a sensible time for landlords to take stock of the health of their properties.
 Burst pipes, loose roof tiles, cracked windows and rotten wood can all be caused by cold and damp winter weather.
-Leaves often block gutters, and strong winds can cause damage to fencing, leaving a property insecure.
+Leaves often block gutters, and strong winds can cause damage to fencing, leaving a property vulnerable.

-Tackling these problems sooner rather than later can prevent more damage occurring, and we would ordinarily recommend a thorough series of property checks every spring.
-But the current coronavirus (COVID-19) crisis means landlords need to think carefully about property visits and inspections.
+Tackling these problems sooner rather than later can help to prevent more damage occurring.
+At Hamilton Fraser Total Landlord Insurance we would recommend completing a thorough series of property checks every spring to ensure that your property is ready for the months ahead.

 In the event that you need to postpone an inspection, keep a record of why you have done this and of your communications with tenants and the decisions that you’ve made.

 Download our handy spring property maintenance checklist

 The importance of spring property inspections

 While post-winter checks may not seem vital during this time – especially if landlords are contending with more pressing issues such as missed rental payments, tenant wellbeing and the impact of the pandemic on their own finances – they are key to ensuring landlords meet their property maintenance obligations, and also reduce the likelihood of further issues later in the year.
 Plus, some landlord insurance policies – including our own – will decline to pay out on certain claims if it can’t be proven that the property has been regularly inspected.

 Working together with tenants, you may be able to conduct an improvised hybrid inspection to ensure that all your properties remain safe and comfortable for tenants now and for the months to come.

 A year on from the very first COVID-19 lockdown you may have found new ways to adapt certain areas of property maintenance, such as collaborating with your tenants by enlisting their help to conduct a virtual property inspection or light maintenance.